tuanvucd/desktop/docs/setup.md

-# Mattermost Desktop Setup Guides
+# GChat Desktop Setup Guides

 ## Installation

 ### Windows
-To set up the Mattermost desktop application for Windows 7, 8 and 10:
+To set up the GChat desktop application for Windows 7, 8 and 10:

-1. Download [the latest release](https://github.com/mattermost/desktop/releases) of Mattermost Desktop
+1. Download [the latest release](https://github.com/mattermost/desktop/releases) of GChat Desktop

    Find the file ending in `-win64.zip` if you're running a x64 version of Windows and `-win32.zip` if you're running an older 32-bit version.